-A similar situation could arise in the event of the loss of certain fixed term contracts for the provision by NSL of air traffic control services at airports.
-Approximately 200 relevant employees are employed in this business.
+A similar situation could arise in the event of the loss of certain fixed term contracts for the provision by NSL of ATC services at airports.
+As at the date of this Prospectus, approximately 200 relevant employees are employed in this business.
 If NSL were to lose these contracts, NATS Limited and/or NSL could face significant liabilities, since any Protected NATS Employee who continues to be employed by NATS Limited will either have to be made redundant or relocated (and any re-hiring of NSL employees by the successor in this situation will not mitigate NATS Limited's or NSL's liability for redundancy compensation).
 If such liabilities cannot be met by NSL (under the terms of the indemnity provided to NATS Limited under the MSA between NSL and NATS Limited) then such liabilities will have to be borne by NATS Limited and if the potential liabilities to NATS Limited were such that NATS Limited were to become insolvent then certain liabilities of NATS Limited could pass to the Issuer.